microsoft/mixed-reality-extension-sdk/design/app-to-app.md

 /**
  * Registers a set of callbacks invoked at various points in the processing
  * of a sharing message.
 Only one callback may be registered at a time for a
- * given session and user.
+ * given context and user.
+ *
+ * Use ZeroGuid to register for all users.
+ *
  * Returns true if the callback was successfully registered.
  * @event
  */
-public onSharingMessage(sessionId: string, userId: Guid, callbacks: SharingCallbacks): bool {
+public onSharingMessage(userId: Guid, callbacks: SharingCallbacks): bool {
     // [...
 Register listener ...]
     return true; // If successful
 }

 /**
- * Removes the onSharingMessage callback, if any, associated with the given sessio
- * and user from the context.
+ * Removes the onSharingMessage callback, if any, associated with the given user from the context.
  *
  * Returns true if the callback was successfully unregistered.
  * @event
  */
-public offSharingMessage(sessionId: string, userId: Guid): bool {
+public offSharingMessage(userId: Guid): bool {
     // [...
 Deregister listener ...]
     return true; // If successful
 }